ournetworks/orga/README.md

-# State of Our Networks
+# Our Networks Orga[nizing]

-This repository has organizing materials for the Our Networks team.
+This repository contains general, as opposed to year-specific, organizing and coordinating materials for the Our Networks team.

 ## Infrastructures